alexnad/HackFMI-Matcher/README.md

 HackFMI-Matcher
 ===============

-Program patch teams with mentors for HackFMI.
+Program matches teams with mentors (for HackFMI).